BruteForceForGlory/MINeDHackathon/README.md

 The model presented here has been trained for only the type 'AS' diamond inputs from the Shape_5d_256i folder which includes about 1280 source images for 30 epochs.

 The loss function used is binary_crossentropy and mae.

+# Dependencies

+The code requires libraries such as :
+- numpy
+- tensorflow
+- keras
+- matplotlib
+- python 3